Do you want to relive the rich history of the vintage railroads, handicrafts, and early 19th-century American wild west industries?

 The museum houses exquisite quilts depicting the various styles used for the craft.

 The quilts carry lavish patterns made with rich plumes of colored thread, and the exquisite craftsmanship will spellbind you.

-We make a quick switch from traditional handicrafts to their modern avatar by visiting the Spinster Sisters apothecary and soap-making facility.
+We quickly switch from traditional handicrafts to their modern avatar by visiting the Spinster Sisters apothecary and soap-making facility.

-The company sells more than 30 handmade soaps that come in sweet aromas and silky textures.
+The company sells more than 30 handmade soaps with sweet aromas and silky textures.

-Their portfolio also boasts of an extensive line of lotions, salt soaks, and scrubs.
+Their portfolio also boasts extensive lotions, salt soaks, and scrubs.

 In addition, the company prides itself on supplying natural products using eco-friendly ingredients such as essential oils, homegrown herbs, and sustainably produced oils.